Graham E. Fuller: Iran–Contra Affair

-After government
+After retirement

 Fuller left the CIA in 1988 for the RAND Corporation, remaining as a senior political scientist until 2000.
 At the RAND Corporation he wrote, among many publications, on political Islam in various countries, and on the geopolitics of the Muslim world.

 Fuller was an adjunct history professor at Simon Fraser University in Vancouver and at Quest University in Squamish BC.
 He speaks Turkish, Arabic, some Farsi, as well as Russian and Chinese.
 He also speaks French, German and Spanish.

 In 2012 Fuller established Bozorg Press, his indie experiment in self-publishing.
 (Bozorg means "large" or "great" in Persian.)

 On December 1, 2017, the Istanbul chief public prosecutor’s office issued an arrest warrant for Fuller based on his alleged involvement in the planning of the failed 2016 Turkish coup d'état attempt and a wealthy Turkish national offered a reward of 3-million Turkish lira (almost $800,000) for help in delivering Fuller and Michael Rubin to Turkey to answer the Turkish allegations.
 The Turkish arrest warrant alleges Fuller met with other individuals-of-interest-to-prosecutors on the island of Büyükada, near Istanbul, on the night of July 15, 2016, simultaneous to the attempted coup.